moq-wg/moq-transport/draft-ietf-moq-transport.md

 This document uses the conventions detailed in ({{?RFC9000, Section 1.3}}) when describing the binary encoding.

-As a quick reference, the following list provides a non normative summary of the parts of RFC9000 syntax that are used in this specification.
+As a quick reference, the following list provides a non normative summary of the parts of RFC9000 field syntax that are used in this specification.

 x (L):